top of page

 Study Smarter, Not Longer

-It’s tempting to cram late into the night, but sleep is just as important as study time, especially before a big exam.
+Cramming late into the night may seem tempting.
+Yet, sleep is just as important as study time, especially before a big exam.
 Instead of trying to memorize everything at once, break your studying into chunks over several days and aim for consistency.

 • Use a study schedule or planner to avoid last-minute stress.

-• Turn off your phone notifications when you’re studying so you can focus completely.
+• Turn off your phone notifications while studying to maintain focus.

 • Find a study buddy!
-Teaching the material to someone else helps reinforce your understanding.
+Teaching someone else reinforces your understanding.

 • Take short breaks (5-10 minutes) every hour to reset your focus.

-• And remember: prioritize sleep.
+• Remember: prioritize sleep.
 Your brain can’t function at its best when it’s exhausted.

 a pile of studying materials scattered on the floor